GOVERNORS' GALLERY (more pictures to follow)

 Mrs Marilyn Strevens, a retired teacher, is currently Director of Music at Ss Peter & Paul Catholic Church in Bath.
 Marilyn is also a diocesan representative for the Society of St Gregory.

 Angela Bennett was appointed Headteacher of St John’s Catholic Primary School on 1st of September 2017.
 Prior to this she was Headteacher at St Joseph and St Teresa’s Catholic Primary School, Wells.
 At St John’s she is working closely with the Governors.
 They aim to develop the school, so that all children are given all the opportunities that they need to fulfil their potential.
 Mrs Bennett has one daughter who attends St Gregory’s Catholic College, Bath.
 Mrs Bennett is currently studying for her MA in Leadership and Education at Bath Spa University.
 She is a member of St Benedict’s Parish, where she is a Eucharistic Minister.
 Mrs Bennett is a firm believer in wellness of mind, body and spirit.
 When not at school or home, she can be found in the gym!

-Catherine Young is 5/6 class teacher at St. John’s.
-Prior to her training to teach primary provision, Cat had a range of experience in education, working as a TA in both primary and secondary settings.
+Catharine Young is 5/6 class teacher and one of the Deputy Heads at St. John’s.
+Prior to her training to teach primary provision, Mrs Young had a range of experience in education, working as a TA in both primary and secondary settings.
 Additionally, Cat worked as an SEN Manager and in behaviour support at a local secondary school.
-Cat has previously served as a parent governor and a LA governor, at her own children’s primary school.
+Mrs Young has previously served as a parent governor and a LA governor, at her own children’s primary school.

 Sara Sampson is the Parish Administrator at St Alphege’s Church and has a daughter at St John’s School.
 Sara has worked in Administration, Financial Management and has ran her own businesses.